MaccccD/WSOA_4010_Local_Multiplayer_Game/README.md

 Choose the “Speakers (Realtek(R) Audio) Option:

 Once both of the controllers are connected, you can open the game through the exe file and begin playing.

-To download this game, please follow the following steps:

-i.
-Navigate to the Code section in the repository by clicking the green button dropdown menu.

-ii.
-Select the "Download Zip" option.
-This will download the zip version of the game.

-iii.
-Once the zip has finished downloading, Unzip the project via right-clicking >>> extract all files >> extract.

-iv.
-Double click on the ".exe" file and play :)